Cleveland National Forest Mountain Bike Trails - North

 Description:

-Riders looking for amazing mountain bike trails should look no further than the central region of the Santa Anas.
+Riders looking for amazing mountain bike trails should look no further than the central region of the Cleveland National Forest.
 Four semi-parallel trails connect the 'burbs of Orange County to the Main Divide Fire Road running along the spine of the range, setting the stage for some tremendous mountain bike rides.
-Throw in a number of sweet single-tracks and the possibilities are staggering.
+Throw in a number of sweet single-tracks, including the Holy Jim Trail and the possibilities are staggering.

 The terrain here is decidedly rugged with elevation ranging from 2,000 to 4,000 feet and vegetation consisting largely of chaparral and oak woodlands.
 The views are often awesome, particularly as you climb toward the Main Divide.